explorer13371337/IISFairy/README.md

 # IISFairy
-Simple PoC IIS Native module coded in c++, it's able to capture post request to a specific urland exucte commands through url request.
+Simple PoC IIS Native module coded in c++, it's able to capture post request to a specific url and exucte commands through url request.

 # Settings
 Before compiling make sure to set below settings so it suits to your needs.